simonemberton/Introduction_to_Creative_Coding/Week_07/Week_07.md

 xDir = 1;
 yDir = 1;
 ```
-OK it would be good to actually see something now.
+OK it would be good to actually see something now, wouldn't it?!
 In the ```display()``` function you created earlier, let's make it draw our rectangle:

 ```javascript
 stroke(10);